galetaire/spahousing/pages/posts/credit.md

 # Interpretation and observations

-Credit correlates very well with the evolution of house prices.
-As an example, we will make a couple of interpretations:
+Credit correlates positively with the evolution of housing prices.
+Some brief observations:

-- **Observation A**: We can observe how mortgage approvals were huge in the early 2000s.
+- **Observation A**: Mortgage approvals were huge in the early 2000s.
 Far above the demographic upper limit, indicating the creation of a bubble.
 Currently, mortgage approvals are within the lower limit zone.
-- **Observation B**: The average mortgage amount follows an uptrend.
-This is an inflation consequence.
+- **Observation B**: The average mortgage amount follows an uptrend, consequence of the inflationary monetary policy.
-- **Observation C**: Although the average mortgage amount tends upwards, corrections can occur.
-The most important happened in the year 2007-2013.
+- **Observation C**: Although the average mortgage amount moves upward, corrections can occur following credit bubbles.
 - **Observation D**: The real credit movement (second chart) allow us to see the credit/debt cycles.
 - **Observation E**: About the ratio (third chart).
 If it is greater than 1, there are more mortgages than home sales, indicating the danger of a credit bubble.
 If it is less than 1, there are more home sales than mortgages, meaning cash gains strength.